kjspring/Pneumonia-detection-using-CNN/README.md

 - Healthcare workers

 ## Methods
-Convolutional Neural Networks (CNN) is a machine learning technique that reduces the high dimensionality of images without losing its information.
+Convolutional Neural Networks (CNN) is a machine learning technique that reduces that can be used to classify images.
 CNNs have outperformed other machine learning algorithms in image classification.

 ![Convolutional Neural Network](https://miro.medium.com/max/828/1*vkQ0hXDaQv57sALXAJquxA.webp)